 Nisekoi.
 It literally means False Love.
 This is a story of a young boy, Raku Ichijo, the son of the leader in the Yakuza faction Shuei-Gumi.
 Along with his goal to search for the girl from his past however believes she is Onodera, encounters a disastrous circumstance.
-He meets the half-American girl, Chitoge Kirisaki, who is the daughter of the rival gang Beehive.
+He meets a half-American girl, Chitoge Kirisaki, who is the daughter of the rival gang, Beehive.
 She accidentally knees Raku on the face after she hops over the wall.
 They begin to dislike each other after realizing she is the new transfer student, and much more, Raku asks her to look for his lost locket.
 One day, he is then arranged by his Yakuza family to be the boyfriend of, with much surprise, Kirisaki, to settle the feud and maintain peace between the gangs.
 Though against their will, the two must pretend to be in a relationship.

 My first attempt to watch this series was a total disappointment because I was extremely bored with the main lead who keeps dwelling over something that happened years ago, and the concept pertains to promises from the past with sadness, angst and anything emotional, which, in my point of view, is an overused idea from other creator.
 It was plain at first with a very classic beginning as a visual novel harem plot.
 I could also see these cute girls I have exactly imagined these types of persona would exist, deres and moes around this poor guy.
-Honestly, I’m not fond of harem anime but it all depends how the story flows finely.
-Eventually, I dropped the series after watching half of the first episode.
-After much thought within a week, I decided to look back and re-start watching the first episode because it bothered me a lot why the anime is one of those highly recommended series.
-I finally realized it is something extraordinary, not just all about the dramatic flashback stories, but more on the comical aspect which makes the series perfectly fine.
+Honestly, I’m not fond of harem anime, but it all depends how the story flows finely.
+Eventually, I dropped the series after watching the half of its first episode.
+After much thought within a week, I decided to look back and re-started watching the first episode because it bothered me a lot why the anime is one of those highly recommended series.
+I finally realized it is something extraordinary, not just all about the dramatic flashback stories but more on the comical angle which makes the series perfectly fine.